Sarthak-Nigam/Election-Result-Data-Analysis/README.md

 This project provides a detailed analysis of the 2024 election results, focusing on key metrics such as the margin of victory, the number of seats won by leading parties, and the performance of trailing parties.
 Through data visualization and statistical analysis, the project offers insights into the political landscape and voter behavior during this significant election year.

 <h2>Table of Contents</h2>
-Overview
+1. Overview
-Project Structure
+2. Project Structure
-Data Source
+3. Data Source
-Installation
+4. Installation
-Usage
+5. Usage
-Key Insights
+6. Key Insights
-Contributing
+7. Contributing
-License
+8. License

-Project Structure
+<h2>Project Structure</h2>
 bash
 Copy code
 ├── data